Series · Terraform Agents · Chapter 7

 • CloudMonitor: free for standard metrics, ¥0.005 per custom metric per day

 Budget ¥1000-1500/mo for full observability on a real production agent stack.
-Cheap compared to one missed cost-runaway alarm.
+Cheap compared to one missed cost-runaway alarm — the token-leak alert alone has paid for two years of SLS in my projects.

 Article 8 is the end-to-end walkthrough.
 We compose every module from articles 2-7 — vpc-baseline, compute, storage, gateway, observability — into one research-agent-stack project and watch it come up with a single terraform apply.
 Real apply output, real timing, the full module DAG.
 The starter repo at the end is yours to fork.